asciamanna/asciamanna.github.io/_posts/2014-12-06-xunit-is-not-unit-testing.md

 * Limiting usage of static classes and static public methods
 * Reduce class constructors to strictly object construction (no business logic)

-All of these good OOD practices help you craft code that is testable and maintainable.
+All of these good OOD principles help you craft code that is testable and maintainable.
 Trying to get code under test that violates good OOD principles results in large, brittle, integration tests.

 ##xUnit Integration Tests
 Integration tests are still an important part of your testing suite but they should not replace unit tests and there should be a lot less of them then your unit tests.